WhatLibrarian/omeka-s-enduser/docs/modules/datascribe.md

 ## Build a form

 Forms provide the framework for the structured transcription in DataScribe.
 When building forms for your datasets, take some time to look at your historical sources and think about how you want to organize your forms.
 With some sources, it might be worth creating multiple forms to capture distinct subsets of data on the same page.

+DataScribe uses Omeka S item sets as the basis for datasets.

+Datasets are a group of historical documents with the same data framework (table structure, set of rows and columns, etc).
+A dataset might capture all of the information recorded on a historical document, or only part of the document.
+Each dataset has one transcription form.

+You will need to create a unique item set for each form type you intend to create.
+For example, if you have data with variations over time - like the Bills of Mortality or the US Census - you will need to create different item sets for each variation in the form which you want to capture.

 This tutorial will walk you through the process of planning and creating a form from a historical source with structured data.
 The tutorial uses [Gore’s Liverpool Directory for 1860](https://archive.org/details/goresliverpooldi1860lond){target=_blank} as its example, but you should be able to substitute your own sources if you wish.